 Christmas Cactus or Thanksgiving cactus, many times they are confused or mis-labeled.
-Come see how you can tell which one is which.
+I show you how easy it is to tell which one is which.

 I see folks all the time wondering why their so called ‘Christmas cactus’ is setting buds and blooming much earlier than late December or is blooming in February.

 How Can You Tell?